How much does it cost to see a psychologist?

 Concessional Rates

 Many psychologists offer concessional rates which take into account low-income pressures.
-In my practice, I offer a reduced sessional rate for Full-time Tertiary Students with a Health Care Card Concession Card.
+In my practice, I offer a reduced sessional rate for Full-time Tertiary Students with a Health Care Card Concession Card or by agreement.
 Presentation of an appropriate form of documentation is required for discount fees.

 Concessions do not apply to deposit or loading fees.